 Contemporary dining in a friendly informal setting

-We are taking provisional restaurant and afternoon tea bookings from 4 July.
-With reduced capacity we will hold a waiting list for tables
+We are now taking restaurant and afternoon tea bookings.
+With reduced capacity we are getting busy

 In new and interesting times we are committed to maintaining our guests’ and our team’s safety whilst ensuring that we don’t compromise on the unique experience that is dining or staying at Augill.

 Our food is as good as it’s ever been with the same choice of freshly sourced produce from local farmers and suppliers who are as embedded in the local landscape and invested in the local economy as were are.
 More than ever we are committed to supporting to people and places closest to us.

 We have introduced a new lounge/room service offering which gives you additional flexibility and choice.
 We can make you up a picnic box so there’s no need to worry about where is going to open or queuing for lunch while you’re out and about during the day.